ceph/ceph/doc/dev/developer_guide/dash-devel.rst

 Nevertheless you should stick to the suggested naming scheme because it makes it easier for you to use glob expressions once it's supported in the future.

-To change the variable defaults you can overwrite them in the file ``./frontend/src/vendor.variables.scss``.
-Just reassign the variable you want to change, for example ``$color-primary: teal;``
+To change the variable defaults or add your own ones you can overwrite them in ``./frontend/src/styles/vendor/_variables.scss``.
-To overwrite or extend the default CSS, you can add your own styles in ``./frontend/src/vendor.overrides.scss``.
+Just reassign the variable you want to change, for example ``$color-primary: teal;`` To overwrite or extend the default CSS, you can add your own styles in ``./frontend/src/styles/vendor/_style-overrides.scss``.

 I18N
 ----